Fusion2010/Solving-LQR-with-Policy-Iteration-and-DGM/README.md

+This is a coursework for Stochastic Control and Dynamic Asset Allocation.
 Below are descriptions to the markers:

 ## Group Members:
 * Fusion 2010: Alexey Na, S2301926